September 11, 2022

 The 14K distance provides a great challenge for the 10K runner and a fabulous training run for the ½ marathon trainer.
 This is also a great event for competitive and non-competitive walkers.

 At the finish line you will enter into the Coho Festival site where you will have the opportunity to participate in this annual festival celebrating the return of the Coho Salmon to the North Shore.
-Festival activities include environmental displays, visual arts exhibitions, entertainment by local and visiting performers, and of course the famous Salmon BBQ.
+Festival activities include environmental displays, visual arts exhibitions, entertainment by local and visiting performers.

 Your registration fee includes: